lkaihua/carp/dev.md

 ### Work log

+#### 2022-03-23

+- Add a navigation button to upper folder, on the shoulder of file list and above footer.
+- Improve vinyl record player's template and UI.
+- Unify the look & feel across different views.

 #### 2022-03-21

 - Finalize image and video preview modal.
 Refactor navigation buttons so the button has an elegant blink effect when clicked.
 Rfactor the `video` layout.